 Hospitalists at Harborview care for patients on both teaching and non-teaching medicine services.
 The hospitalists play a central role in all medicine admissions, the majority of whom come via the Emergency Department.
 We triage all medicine admissions and transfers and are responsible for directing them to the appropriate service and care setting.

 We also provide perioperative medical care and medicine consultation for our surgical and other non-medicine colleagues.
 Harborview is the Level I Trauma referral center for the Pacific Northwest region of the United States (5-state WWAMI region) with specialization in trauma care, vascular surgery, neuroscience, and orthopedic care.
-Our role in the care of the medically complex surgical patients has grown with the implementation of an inpatient service in collaboration with Neurosurgery to care for medically complex and frail patients admitted with traumatic brain and spine injuries.
+Our role in the care of surgical patients has grown with the implementation of an inpatient service in collaboration with General and Trauma Surgery to care for medically complex and frail patients admitted with multiple traumatic injuries.

 The Hospital Medicine Service (HMS) is our primary general medicine hospitalist-run service.
 Depending on time of year and hospital census, we staff with either two or three attendings.
 Hospitalists on HMS care for nearly 50% of all medicine patients who are admitted to Harborview.
 We provide 24-hour attending-level coverage for our patients through the assistance of our nocturnists.
 Residents (internal medicine and family medicine) and medical students (Sub I’s) frequently rotate on this service allowing learners to gain experience as an independent hospitalist and providing faculty an opportunity for teaching and mentorship.
 The service has a team-based social worker, discharge coordination RN, and pharmacist who work with our faculty in the care of our patients.

-There are five medicine ward teams at Harborview: Medicine A through E. The Medicine E team is staffed exclusively by Hospital Medicine faculty, and our hospitalist faculty also attend on the other teams throughout the year.
+There are five medicine ward teams at Harborview: Medicine A through E. The Medicine C and E teams are staffed exclusively by Hospital Medicine faculty, and our hospitalist faculty also attend on the other teams throughout the year.
 The ward services are traditional resident teaching services run by a senior resident, two interns, and medical students.

 The Medicine Consult Service (MCS) provides traditional medicine consults to non-medicine services throughout Harborview.